 4. Klarstein Stove

-Generally, campervans come with a stove top, whether portable or built-in.
+Generally, campervans come with a stovetop, whether portable or built-in.
 However, most camper-specific stove tops lack aesthetic appeal and functionality.

 The Klarstein stovetop isn’t specifically designed for campers, but it performs much better in practice: